 Exception: The building official shall be permitted to specify an expiration date of not less than 30 days, nor more than 180 days for commencement of work under permits issued to abate unsafe conditions pursuant to Section R115 of this code.
 Work performed under such permits shall be completed as expeditiously as possible.

 What is required from me to get a Certificate of Occupancy?

-An inspection by the Building Department must be performed and approved along with the other departments that gave you approval for the work, such as zoning, Uncas Health District, Public Works, WPCA, etc. It shall be the owners responsibility to contact the various departments to schedule inspections.
+An inspection by the Building Department must be performed and approved along with the other departments that gave you approval for the work, such as Planning and Zoning, Uncas Health District, Public Works, WPCA, etc. It shall be the owner's responsibility to contact the various departments to schedule inspections.

 How long will it take for me to get a Building Permit?

-Permits for work such as siding, roofing, windows and electrical services generally can be obtained the same day.
-Applications that require plan reviews from our department generally take about 2-3 weeks upon submission in our office before they are reviewed.
+Permits for work such as siding, roofing, windows and electrical services are generally issued within one or two days.
+Applications that require plan reviews may take about 2-4 weeks after submission to our office.
 State Statute allows us 30 days to either approve or reject applications.

 Can I perform all the work on my own house?

 Yes, according to Connecticut General Statute section 20-340(11) Exemptions From Licensing Requirements, persons engaged in the installation, maintenance, repair and service of glass or electrical, plumbing, fire protection sprinkler systems, solar, heating, piping, cooling and sheet metal equipment in and about single-family residences owned and occupied or to be occupied by such persons; provided any such installation, maintenance and repair shall be subject to inspection and approval by the building official of the municipality in which such residence is located and shall conform to the requirements of the State Building Code.